rootisgod/rootisgod/content/posts/2024/2024-02-13-Running-an-HA-3-Node-K3S-Cluster.md

 Have some kubernetes experience and want to know how to create a 3 node K3S cluster at home?
 Read on...

-# Motivaition
+# Motivation

 I recently decided to run a kubernetes cluster at home using real hardware as part of study for the CKA exam.
 So I bought 3 miniPCs that have 4 CPUs, 16GB RAM and 500GB NVMe.
 Overkill?
 Maybe.
 But, I really wanted to do it on real hardware and 'care' about the machines and the applications.
 Doing that in a VM just doesn't have that same skin the in game feel.
 So, here are some instructions on how to set it up.
 It's not difficult, but thought worth sharing as it's a bit of a tough google.

 # Setup and K3S Installation

-Get 3 'machines' (VMs are fine for testing
+Get 3 'machines' (VMs are fine for trying it out)

 - Install Ubuntu 22.04 on each one, k8s1, k8s2 and k8s3.
 Ensure they have network connectivity and can resolve each other's names.
 - Install k3s as control and workers (info below, mostly from https://docs.k3s.io/datastore/ha-embedded)